Trick-17/arch-installer/README.md

 It is based on archiso and takes inspiration from https://blog.chendry.org/automating-arch-linux-installation/, where you may also find some descriptions to the various scripts etc.

+This version will format your partitions and install Arch and download and install a set of packages.
+It is not meant to keep bootloaders or disk formattings etc. intact!

 Using this repository